pangbi/app-demo/README.md

-use tomcat to start app-redis,app-remote,app-web
+use tomcat to start app-redis,app-remote,app-web.